kelvinhammond/tmsu-helpers/README.md

   a match expression (tags to match and not match) per album

 * mtmsu: manage the tmsu database from the mountpoint of the current directory
+* ltmsu: manage the tmsu database from a .tmsu which is above the current working directory